Skip to Content

 Kamada, N., et al., Role of the gut microbiota in immunity and inflammatory disease.
 Nat Rev Immunol, 2013.
 13(5): p.
 321-35.

-Under normal inflammation, the number of Treg cells increase alongside the TH17 cells allowing Tregs to continue controlling TH17’s destructive potential and maintain some balance.30, 47
+Under normal inflammation, the number of Treg cells increase alongside the Th17 cells, allowing Treg cells to continue controlling Th17’s destructive potential and maintain some balance.30, 47

 But in chronic inflammation, a dramatic shift occurs.
-More and more innate immune cells such as dendritic cells and CD14+ macrophages (explained in Part 3) are activated or recruited to the digestive immune system.17, 28, 48, 49
+More and more innate immune cells such as dendritic cells and CD14+ macrophages (immune cells explained in Part 3) are activated or recruited to the digestive immune system.17, 28, 48, 49

-Over time, these cells change the chemical milieu of the gut to one that is high inflammatory.
-Il-23 is released which both promotes the destructive form of TH17 and inhibits Tregs.27, 47, 50, 51 Newly recruited CD14+ macrophages also suppress Tregs.52
+Over time, these cells change the chemical milieu of the gut to one that is highly inflammatory.
+Il-23 is released which both promotes the destructive form of Th17 and inhibits Treg.27, 47, 50, 51 Newly recruited CD14+ macrophages also suppress Treg.52

 In fact, it gets worse.
-The chronic inflammation causes Tregs to “flip” and start behaving like TH17 contributing to the inflammation instead of preventing it.47, 52, 53
+The chronic inflammation causes Treg cells to “flip” and start behaving like Th17, contributing to the inflammation instead of preventing it.47, 52, 53

-The result is that chronic inflammation breaks the Treg/ TH17 balance.
-Treg lose their ability to control the immune system and TH17, now uninhibited, take on a more destructive form traveling from the gut45 throughout the body pulling the trigger:30
+The result is that chronic inflammation breaks the Treg/Th17 balance.
+Treg lose their ability to control the immune system and Th17, now uninhibited, take on a more destructive form traveling from the gut45 throughout the body.30

 Kamada, N., et al., Role of the gut microbiota in immunity and inflammatory disease.
 Nat Rev Immunol, 2013.
 13(5): p.
 321-35.